Redwoods are the tallest trees in the world. They grow straight and tall to a height of over 300 feet (90 meters).

-are flat and lie flat on the twig like Grand
+are flat and lie flat on the twig like grand fir.
+But unlike grand fir,

 they point forward at an angle.
 They are dark green on top with white